stairs1/easy_backtrace/README.md

 <br/><br/>

 ## Usage
+EITHER:
+    a) add easy_backtrace to your path
-Place easy_backtrace.py in your module or on your path, then:
+    b) include easy_backtrace.py in your module
+THEN:
 `import easy_backtrace`

 ## Dependency